 Parliamentary General Elections

 Parliamentary elections are held in response to Her Majesty the Queen dissolving Parliament and issuing a Writ to hold an election.
 The maximum term of office of a Government is five years.
-The last UK Parliamentary General Election was on 8 June 2017.
-The next UK Parliamentary General Election is now due to be held in May 2022.
-Further details will be posted in due course.
+The last Parliamentary General Election was held on 8th June 2017.
+The next Parliamentary General Election will now be held on 12th December 2019, further details will be available shortly.

 European Parliamentary Elections